 The Board has been formed so that it has an effective mix of personnel who are committed to discharging their responsibilities and duties and being of value to the Company.

-The names of the Directors, their independence, qualifications and experience are stated on pages 9 and 10 along with the term of office held by each.
+The names of the Directors, their independence, qualifications and experience are stated on page 9 along with the term of office held by each.

 The Board believes that the interests of all Shareholders are best served by: